cobasesp/mercafake/README.md

-# Angular 10 app + Lumen API ready to use
+# Angular 10 app + Lumen API example

 This is an example of an angular app with a lumen API